Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Maximum: 999999.0
 			"Fragile Fire Multiplier"		"3.0"

+			// The hittable damage received by the Mutant Tank is multiplied by this value.
+			// Note: Damage = Hittable damage x Fragile hittable multiplier
+			// Example: Damage = 100.0 x 1.5 (150.0)
+			// Note: Use the value "1.0" to disable this setting.
+(Hittable damage x 1.0 = Hittable damage)
+			// Note: This setting can be overridden for specific players.
+			// --
+			// Minimum: 1.0
+			// Maximum: 999999.0
+			"Fragile Hittable Multiplier"		"1.5"

 			// The melee damage received by the Mutant Tank is multiplied by this value.
 			// Note: Damage = Melee damage x Fragile melee multiplier
 			// Example: Damage = 100.0 x 1.5 (150.0)